The role of an attorney involves a great deal of power and responsibility so it’s important that you trust the person you choose.

 Your attorney could be a family member, a friend, your spouse, partner or civil partner.
 Alternatively, they could be a professional, such as a solicitor.

 Your attorney can claim back any expenses they incur as a result of their role as your attorney – postage, travel costs or photocopying costs, for example.
 They can claim these from your money, keeping an account of any expenses and relevant receipts.
+However, they can't claim for time spent carrying out their duties unless they are a professional attorney, such as a solicitor, who will charge fees.

 What is a joint attorney?